samjhill/becoming/README.md

-# 🎵 Becoming Album - Production Workflow
+# 🎵 Becoming: Focus on Making Music

-**"Trello for making an album"** - A music production workflow system for tracking your album progress, journaling sessions, and managing files.
+**"Trello for making an album"** - A music production workflow system that helps you focus on what matters: creating great music.
+Track progress, break through creative blocks, and organize your album production seamlessly.

 **Template Repository**: Fork this repo for each new album you create.
 **Current Album**: [samjhill/becoming](https://github.com/samjhill/becoming)